DEON is a Visual Collaboration Platform. It opens up a completely new and intuitive way of work and collaboration.

 Try to navigate and edit your Project in both instances.
 Notice that each instance can show a completely different part of the same Project, but changes are immediately synchronised.
 This experiment demonstrates how other users would experience your shared Project.

-§If you want to ensure, that all users see the same part of the Project (for example during a conference call), press the Connectedview button in the main menu.
-Any User can enable or disable Connectedview at any time.
+§If you want other users to follow you and see the same part of the Project (for example during a conference call), press the Connected View button in the main menu.
+Read more about this powerful feature here.

 §You can share a link to any item or multiselection in a Project: Select or multiselect items inside your Workspace.
 Click Share/Export in the context menu and choose .
 You can now paste this link in any email or chat program (v+V) and send it to other users.
 If the recipient clicks the link, DEON will automatically load the Project and navigate to the linked items.
 Keep in mind, that it has to be a shared Project, otherwise the access will be denied.